sineflow/ElasticsearchBundle/Resources/doc/setup.md

 > This is the very basic example only, for a more detailed description of configuration options, please take a look at the [configuration](configuration.md) chapter.

-A couple of things to note in this example: `dev_customer` is the name of the physical index in Elasticsearch and `App:Customer` represents the class where the document type mapping is defined. (more info at [the mapping chapter](mapping.md)).
+A couple of things to note in this example: `dev_customer` is the name of the physical index in Elasticsearch and `App:Customer` represents the class where the document mapping is defined. (more info at [the mapping chapter](mapping.md)).

 ### Step 4: Define your Elasticsearch types as `Document` objects